parvez3019/log4error/README.md

 - Check out `LoggerFilterExample.class` for reference.

 ### Logger.info()
-- Using the Logger().info(String message, Object... obj) method you can collect the info logs, across your application.
+- Using the Logger().info(String message, Object... obj) method you can collect the info logs, across the flow of a request.

 ```
   Logger().info(String message, Object... obj)